 Six weeks later, he gave up and realized he made the wrong choice.

-finale of The Bachelor that he "followed his heart" which was currently leading to his second choice, Molly.
+He said he was sorry to Melissa, when he told her on the finale of The Bachelor that he "followed his heart" which was currently leading to his second choice, Molly.
 He then dumped her on television.

 Jason maybe was "following his heart," but he was also "following his contract" which forced this week's After The Rose episode to play out like a real-life soap opera.
 After Jason dumped Melissa on-air after spending the past six weeks dating her, he found himself kissing his alternative choice, Molly, 20 minutes later after she agreed to give him another chance.